Salesforce Platform Developer 1

 Apex impacts the ability to make declarative changes.
 The following are examples of the types of changes are not allowed if a field is referenced in Apex or in a Visualforce page: renaming fields, changing the field type and deleting fields.

 There are several ways in which Visualforce pages can be used in Salesforce.
-Visualforce allows developers to create custom user interface elements and customize the look and feel of Force.com applications.
+Visualforce allows developers to create custom user interface elements and customize the look and feel of applications in the Salesforce platform.
 When an organization has complex business processes which require unique UI and are unsupported by existing functionality, Visualforce pages can be utilized.
 There are several options that are available when it comes to incorporating Visualforce pages, including custom tabs, embedding in page layouts, launching from custom buttons, overriding standard buttons, using as the data source for dashboard components, using in a custom console component or incorporating in the Salesforce mobile App.

 Understand the benefits of the Lightning Component Framework in Salesforce.
-The Lightning Component Framework allows development of dynamic web applications on the Force.com platform.
+The Lightning Component Framework allows development of dynamic web applications on the Salesforce platform.
 Developers can build responsive applications for any device by using this framework.
-It is ideal for use with the Salesforce1 app, Salesforce Lightning Experience and Communities.
+It is ideal for use with the Salesforce mobile app, Salesforce Lightning Experience and Experience cloud sites.
 Benefits include increased performance, reduced development time, ability to use predefined components and an event driven architecture.

-You need to know how to write unit tests for Apex classes and triggers as well as custom controllers and controller extensions.
+Know how to write unit tests for Apex classes and triggers as well as custom controllers and controller extensions.
 Various aspects and best practices should be considered while writing unit tests in Salesforce.
 A specific structure should be followed for creating unit test classes with test data.
 Furthermore, governor limits play an important role in Apex, which makes it important to consider their impact on test methods.
-You need to be familiar with the use of additional methods when permissions and record sharing needs to be taken into account.
+Be familiar with the use of additional methods when permissions and record sharing needs to be taken into account.

 Creating test data is essential to make sure that test classes can perform operations on a set of transient records without making any changes to actual data in Salesforce.
 Test data is used for the purpose of testing code only and is deleted automatically after test execution.
 This makes data management easier since organizational data remains untouched and test data cleanup is not required.
-You need to be familiar with the various sources of test data as well as ways of utilizing them in test classes.
+Be able to identify the various sources of test data as well as ways of utilizing them in test classes.

-You need to know the various ways of running test classes.
-Salesforce provides multiple options for executing tests, such as the user interface, developer console, Force.com IDE and API objects.
-Each option has features which can be utilized for running unit tests and checking their results in order to verify apex code functionality.
+Determine the various ways of running test classes.
+Salesforce provides multiple options for executing tests, such as the user interface, Developer Console, Visual Studio Code, and the Salesforce API.
+Each option has features which can be utilized for running unit tests and checking their results in order to verify Apex code functionality.
 Different groupings of unit tests can be used for running tests.
 Tests can be run synchronously in real time or asynchronously so that the user doesn’t have to wait for the test execution to finish.

-This topic requires you to be familiar with the various types of debug logs in Salesforce.
+The debugging topic requires familiarity with the various types of debug logs in Salesforce.
 The different tools that can be used for debug and deployment and the processes used for deployment as well as the different types of Salesforce environments, and what they are typically used for.

 Debug logs are used to track events that occur in an org.
 Various operations and processes can be recorded by a debug log.
 A debug log can be used to validate an application’s behavior in Salesforce.
 Information can be viewed in debug logs regarding the success and duration of events.
 They can also be used for troubleshooting and resolving issues by setting up user trace flags.

-The Developer Console, Workbench, and Force.com IDE have various capabilities and security implications.
+The Developer Console, Workbench, and Visual Studio Code have various capabilities and security implications.
 These tools provide a number of functions, such as executing code and tests, querying data, and migrating data and metadata from one environment to another.
 Developer Console is generally used for writing and testing code.
-Force.com IDE is used for a variety of functions related to creating, modifying and deploying applications.
-Workbench is a web-based suite of tools that can be used to interact with a Salesforce instance using Force.com APIs.
+Visual Studio Code is used for a variety of functions related to creating, modifying and deploying applications.
+Workbench is a web-based suite of tools that can be used to interact with a Salesforce instance using the available Salesforce APIs.

 When considering moving metadata between environments, the environment type of the source and target will be a consideration.
 For example here are some possible scenarios of source and target environments.
-Options to move Metadata between Environments include Change Sets, Force.com Migration Tool, Force.com IDE, Workbench and Unmanaged Packages.
+Options to move Metadata between environments include Change Sets, Ant Migration Tool, Visual Studio Code, Workbench and Unmanaged Packages.

 Different and multiple Salesforce environments are used for various purposes, such as development, integration, testing, and training.
 Development environments are used for customization and application development.
 Testing environments can be used for integration and user acceptance testing.
 A staging environment can be used for a test deployment before migrating changes to production.
 It is important to know which environment is appropriate for a certain type of activity.